hugorbarbosa/cpp-design-patterns/design_patterns/design_patterns.md

 ### Other patterns

-This section includes design patterns that were not described in the "GoF" book, and includes the following patterns:
+This section includes design patterns that were not covered in the "GoF" book, and includes the following patterns and intents:

 - [Curiously Recurring Template Pattern (CRTP)](./crtp/crtp.md): define a compile-time abstraction for a family of related types.
 - [External Polymorphism](./external_polymorphism/external_polymorphism.md): allow classes unrelated by inheritance and/or having no virtual methods to be treated polymorphically.
 These unrelated classes can be treated in a common manner by software that uses them.